- What is ILLiad?

 Why don't I see all of my older requests when I look at my request history?

 Almost all requests prior to August 23, 2010 are not in ILLiad.
 Furthermore, from time to time we purge older records from ILLiad.
-Our policy is to keep requests online for several years in order to comply with record keeping requirements of the copyright law.

 What is electronic delivery?